GoogleCloudPlatform/datacatalog-tag-engine/migrate/clone_retire_how_to.md

 --service-account=$TAG_ENGINE_SA
 ```

-7. If you enabled cloning at the system level, you now try to run one of your Tag Engine jobs as you normally would.
-The job should have 2x the number of tasks (if you are not retiring the tags) and you should see the equivalent aspects populated when the job finishes.
+6. To test the cloning, re-run your Tag Engine job as you normally would.
+If only cloning is enabled, the job should create twice the number of tasks and you should see the same number of resulting aspects as tags.
+If retiring is enabled, you should see the normal number of tasks and aspects.

-8. If you did not enable cloning at the system level, you should have added those parameters to one or more of your config files.
-You should then recreate the config as you normally would and run the job against the updated config.
-There are no changes to the create config and run job commands.